Aartigarg446/Tomato-Realtime-Food-Delivery-App/README.md

 - [Contact](#contact)

 ## 📊 Introduction

-This is a full-stack food ordering web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The application consists of a customer-facing app for ordering food and an admin app for managing orders, menu items, and more.
+Tomato Realtime Food Delivery Platform is a full-stack MERN application developed to streamline online food ordering and delivery management.

+The platform provides a seamless experience for customers to browse food items, place orders, make secure online payments, and track orders in real time.
+It also includes an advanced admin dashboard for monitoring sales performance and managing customer orders efficiently.

+The application was enhanced with custom features such as Real-Time Order Tracking using Socket.io and an Admin Analytics Dashboard for business insights.

 ## 🚀 Features
 - User authentication and authorization